JacobZufall/jacobzufall.com/README.md

-# JacobZufall.github.io

-My GitHub Page.

-Currently a work in progress.
+This is a work in progress and may not work correctly in its current state.

+Sorry about that.